AdobeDocs/commerce-operations.en/help/release/product-availability2.md

 ---
 title: Supported Versions
-description: Learn about what Adobe Commerce features are currently available and check their compatibility with specific Adobe Commerce releases.
+description: Learn about what Adobe Commerce features are currently supported and check their compatibility with specific Adobe Commerce releases.
 ---
 # Supported Versions